opendream/vbs_recorder/README.md

 - MediaPlayer for playing audio.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under GNU General Public License v3.0.

+Initial development of this project was supported by [BBSRC Impact Acceleration Account (IAA) awarded to the University of Cambridge](https://www.research-strategy.admin.cam.ac.uk/bbsrc-impact-acceleration-account-0) under the project titled: [Accelerating the adoption of wingbeat-based sensing to quantify mosquito species abundance in the tropics](https://hatio.github.io/mosquitoSensing/) led by Dr. Angkana T. Huang.